Atlanta Child Custody Attorneys

 The key in any child custody dispute is the best interests of the child.
 Obviously, the courts would prefer an agreement that the parties make for themselves, but where the parties disagree the court will decide custody based on what it believes will be in the best interests of the child.
 As such, we spend considerable time preparing the presentation of what is in the best interests of the child and working with the client to make the best possible case.

 During child custody disputes, parents often worry they'll receive less time with their child than they believe is fair.
-Having a competent attorney at your side to defend your parental rights and the best interests of your children is vital.
+Having a competent Atlanta child custody lawyer at your side to defend your parental rights and the best interests of your children is vital.

 Harmon Caldwell and his team will help you do just that.
 We understand how special the bond between parent and child is and will help you pursue an outcome that enables your child to thrive.

-There are 2 different types of custody: Legal custody, and physical custody.
+There are two different types of custody in Georgia: Legal custody, and physical custody.

 - Legal custody concerns a child's rights, such as the healthcare, education, the religious upbringing they receive, and the cultural experiences they have, etc.